Chris-Sanford/Lyricle/README.md

 #### Filter Out Profanity

-We do our own bad world / profanity filtering and censorship using a Base64-encoded banned list and a dedicated script.
+We do our own bad world / profanity filtering and censorship using a Base64-encoded (UTF-8 input, RFC4648) banned list and a dedicated script.

 ```sh
 python api/censor_lyrics.py